QMN Weekly Bulletin Reports Bad Root Cause Analysis as One of the Most Common FDA Findings

 It then says they can send you a booklet to learn how to perform root cause analysis.

 A booklet?
 You must be kidding.
-For something as important to pharmaceutical quality, would you depend a booklet?
+For something as important as the pharmaceutical quality, would you depend on a booklet?

-Why not check out the techniques used by industry leaders around the world – TapRooT®.
+Why not check out the techniques used by industry leaders worldwide – TapRooT®.

 Or drop us a note to set up a course at your site.